 One of the best ways to locate cicadas is to simply listen for them.
 When you’re driving or biking around town, take note of where you hear cicadas.
 If you hear cicadas in a public place, don’t we afraid to stop and observe them.

 Try this: Travel around listening for cicadas, document their location and numbers, and report them to magicicada.org.

 - Learn the songs of the periodical cicadas, and learn what they look like, including the different phases of development (nymph, teneral adult, adult) and species.
-Magicicada.org has sound files and images of what they looks like.
+Cicadas @ UCONN (formerly Magicicada.org) has sound files and images of what they looks like.